top of page

 RP-PEMF takes a different path: recovery-primed timing.

-Medical RP-PEMF: RP-PEMF Pulses are effective, because they are timed to a recovered, responsive state (Recovery Primed), allowing us to achieve greater effect per pulse without relying on aggressive |dB/dt| to “force” results, supporting lower |dB/dt| by design.
+Medical RP-PEMF: Our RP-PEMF Pulses are effective and efficient, because we time them to a recovered, responsive state (Recovery Primed), allowing us to achieve greater effect per pulse without relying on aggressive |dB/dt| to “force” results, supporting lower B and |dB/dt| by design.

-Wellness RP-PEMF: The combination of very low B, gentle |dB/dt| and long rest intervals (avoiding summation) avoid physiological impact.
+Wellness RP-PEMF: The combination of very low B, gentle |dB/dt| and long rest intervals (avoiding summation) avoids physiological process stimulation or modification.

 06 SNS Arousal, Avoid Risk